 The days are short and it is cold but December brings its own warmth as across the country the Christmas and Hogmanay festival spirit begins in earnest.
+There are plenty of things to do in Scotland in December.
 There is nothing like celebrating Hogmanay in Scotland.
 Bringing in the New Year has always been important to the Scots which is why both January the 1st and 2nd are public holidays.

 After midnight it is traditional to ‘first foot’ which means to visit folk and wish them well.
 In the old days it was traditional to take a piece of coal with you to add to the fire and keep it burning through the night; nowadays, most folk are happy with you bringing a bottle of something to share…traditionally Whisky.